-The Company's principal financial assets are trade debtors and amounts due from group undertakings, and as such, the credit risk is mainly attributable to these balances.
+The Company's principal financial assets are trade debtors and amount due from Group undertakings, and as such, the credit risk is mainly attributable to these balances.
 The credit risk is monitored on an ongoing basis, and there is currently no exposure to significant credit risk.